Accessibility Tools

 How do autologous mesenchymal stem cells work?

-Via growth factors that help your tissue heal (eg transforming growth factor beta), platelet derived growth factor).
-Also via anti-inflammatory cytokines that fight inflammation.
+Via growth factors that help your tissue heal (e.g. transforming growth factor beta), platelet-derived growth factor).
+Also, via anti-inflammatory cytokines that fight inflammation.
 Their mechanism of action is immunomodulation.
 For example, they can help modulate your macrophage cells away from the M1 pro-inflammatory state to the M2 anti-inflammatory pro-healing state.

 Technique